Remember, my friends, the views expressed by the host on this program documented to be almost always right.

 We've only lost 112,000 jobs.

-Could have been a lot worse if I'd have had a Democratic Congress and would have run a lot more people out of this state.
+Could have been a lot worse if I'd have had a Democratic Congress who would have run a lot more people out of this state.

 Promised 200,000.

-New York State Democrats who nominated Hillary Clinton to run for a second Senate term yesterday closed out their convention by passing a resolution calling the war in Iraq illegal.
+Also this, New York state Democrats who nominated Hillary Clinton to run for a second Senate term yesterday closed out their convention by passing a resolution calling the war in Iraq illegal.

-Though media reports insist that Mrs. Clinton remained supportive of the war, Democrats gathered in Buffalo this week were seething with anti-war fever.
+Though media reports insist that Mrs. Clinton remains supportive of the war, Democrats gathered in Buffalo this week were seething with anti-war fever.

 Even New York Party Chairman Herman Denny Farrell felt compelled to reaffirm his opposition, insisting, quote, everybody's been against the war.